etiennesky/ecearth3-post/README.md

 ecearth3-post consists of several independent tools:

-- hiresclim2 which creates monthly average files from IFS raw grib files or MMO files
+- hiresclim2 which creates monthly average files from IFS raw grib files or MMA files
 - ECmean which is used to compute several values such as energy budget and temperature, averaged over the globe and a given timeseries
 - timeseries which prepares BaraKuda-style timeseries plots of some atmospheric variables
 - AMWG, still unsupported